Testing Free Ecommerce Templates: How to Test Yours

 There are many others web pages on ecommerce sites, however, the point is that there are the basic pages and that’s where the process of testing should focus on.

 The front-end web pages usually communicate with back-end web services including Content Service, Product Search Service, Payment Services, Booking Engine, Accounts Services, and others.
 What we are trying to say is that when testing free ecommerce templates you need to test separate services and then integrated as a whole system.
+Read more on how to build your brand with the perfect template.

 Most likely the testing process would start at a product landing page or the home page, searching the items you could sell, reviewing the items, adding items to the shopping cart, enter order details, enter payment details, submit the order.